FCS playoffs: Bracket, schedule, scores and how to watch the 2018 championship | NCAA.com

 2018 FCS Playoffs: How to watch

-The first and second rounds can be watched on ESPN3.
+The first and second round football games can be watched on ESPN3.
 The quarterfinals will be shown on ESPN/ESPN2/ESPN3.
-For the semifinals, both games will be on ESPN2, as will the national championship game.
+For the semifinals, both games will be on ESPN2, as will the title game.

 The national championship will be played at 12 p.m.
 ET on Saturday, Jan.
 5, 2019.
 The game will be on ESPN2.